chramostatm/Stix-Taxi-To-EDL/SelfAssessment.md

 Solution Quality
 - How effective is the project at solving the problem?
     Mostly up to the.
-The main ask was creating a python script that would convert the
+The main ask was creating a python script that would find URL and IP indicators and send it off to a newline text file that would be synced with a Firewall EDL policy.

 Software Engineering
-- Up to Judges
+- Up to Judges.

 Project Presentation
-- Up to Judges
+- Up to Judges.

 Business Track
 - Business Oriented (fills a CyberSecurity Business need)